Workflow diagram examples

 Yes, there are some specialized types of diagrams that may be useful.

 In addition to swimlane diagrams and process flowcharts like the examples above, there are other ways to illustrate your workflows.
 These are SIPOC (an acronym for Supplier, Input, Process, Output, Customer) and BPMN (short for Business Process Model & Notation).

-Rather than producing a dramatically different type of diagrams, SIPOC and BPMN are methods for standardizing the components, language, and formatting of workflow model illustrations.
+Rather than producing dramatically different types of diagrams, SIPOC and BPMN are methods for standardizing the components, language, and formatting of workflow model illustrations.
 These methods may be more suitable for users approaching a workflow from a highly technical perspective.